protobuf:generate-test

 <embedSourcesInClassOutputs>

-Note that if you are using dependencies as sources, then those will also be attached, and may have license implications.
-Therefore, this will default to false
+If one is using dependencies as sources, then those will also be attached, and may have license implications.

 - Type: